RTX 5090 vs RTX 5080 specs and performance comparison – how do they differ?

 Final word

-The RTX 5090 is in a league of its own and not even the RTX 5080 can each it.
-One can argue that DLSS 4 would bridge the gap between these card but that technology is also available for the RTX 5090 so ultimately the performance delta will remain the same.
+The RTX 5090 is in a league of its own, and not even the RTX 5080 can reach it.
+One can argue that DLSS 4 would bridge the gap between this card, but that technology is also available for the RTX 5090, so ultimately, the performance delta will remain the same.

-That being said, it doesn’t mean the RTX 5080 is a slouch as with DLSS 4 and the new GDDR7 VRAM, it should also deliver solid 4K gaming performance if you’re not keep on spending $1,999 or more than that on a partner card, the 5080 should be an excellent choice for gaming and productivity.
+That being said, it doesn't mean the RTX 5080 is a slouch as with DLSS 4 and the new GDDR7 VRAM, it also delivers a solid 4K gaming performance if you're not keen on spending $1,999 or more on a partner card, the 5080 is also an excellent choice for gaming and productivity with a bit more limited VRAM and CUDA cores.